department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 <div itemscope itemtype="http://schema.org/Question">

-<h3 itemprop="name">How do I find an accredited representative or VSO?</h3>
+<h3 itemprop="name">How do I find an accredited representative or a VSO?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You can find an accredited representative or VSO in one of these ways:
+You can find an accredited representative or a VSO in one of these ways:

 - Find a local representative (including a recognized VSO, an attorney, or a claims agent) by state/territory, zip code, or the organization’s name online through eBenefits. <br>
 [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/vso-search).